manucorporat/openkit-ios/openkit_protocol_1.md

 4. **Client's request, based in x-auth (idea from twitter's oauth fork)**
 Oauth was designed to provide authorized access to "untrusted" third party consumers (3-legged authorization).
-Obviously in this case (openkit), both, server and clients(app) are managed by the same developer so we shouldn't redirect the user to an external login through the browser.
+Obviously in this case (openkit), both, server(provider) and app(consumer) are managed by the same developer so we shouldn't redirect the user to an external login through the browser.
 The request_token step is omitted.
 [https://dev.twitter.com/docs/oauth/xauth](https://dev.twitter.com/docs/oauth/xauth)

 	4.1. **Login credentials**